Towards Green Automated Machine Learning: Status Quo and Future Directions: Quantifying Sustainability

 \subsection{Tooling and Software}

 There exists software and tool support that can help to quantify environmental impact.
 One example is Carbontracker \citep{anthony2020carbontracker}, which tracks and predicts the carbon emissions consumed while training deep learning models.
 Similarly, IrEne \citep{cao2021irene} predicts the energy consumption of transformer-based Natural Language Processing (NLP) models. \citet{parcollet2021energy} propose a framework to investigate carbon emissions of end-to-end automatic speech recognition (ASR).
 EnergyVis \citep{shaikh2021energyvis} is a more general tool, which is capable of tracking energy consumption for various kinds of machine learning models and provides an interactive view to compare the consumption across different locations.
 Unfortunately, it is limited to the USA at the moment.
-Similarly, the Machine Learning Emissions Calculator\footnote{\url{https://mlco2.github.io/impact}} \citep{lacoste2019quantifying} is an easy-to-use online tool for estimating the \COe footprint of a set of experiments. \cite{schmidt2021codecarbon} designed a python library, called CodeCarbon\footnote{\url{https://www.codecarbon.io/}}, directly allowing to measure the \COe footprint of your application within code.
+Similarly, the Machine Learning Emissions Calculator\footnote{\url{https://mlco2.github.io/impact}} \citep{lacoste2019quantifying} is an easy-to-use online tool for estimating the \COe{} footprint of a set of experiments.
+Similarly, the tool by \citet{lannelongue2021green} called GreenAlgorithms\footnote{\url{http://calculator.green-algorithms.org/}} estimates the \COe{} of any software artifact based on several quantities such as the CPU or GPU hours.
+Notably, they also consider the energy consumed by memory and other factors making it perhaps the most comprehensive tool. \cite{schmidt2021codecarbon} designed a python library, called CodeCarbon\footnote{\url{https://www.codecarbon.io/}}, directly allowing to measure the \COe{} footprint of your application within code.
 We close the tool section with \citep{garcia2019estimation}, which gives a comprehensive overview of methods and software for estimating the energy consumption of machine learning techniques.